Taraxacus/pmd/readme.md

 You may have to use the commands `python3` and `pip3` instead of `python` and `pip`!
-To check which version of Python `python` refers to, run `python --verions` on both Windows and Linux.
+To check which version of Python `python` refers to, run `python --version` on both Windows and Linux.

 Alternatively you can install the packages manually.
 Go to their websites ([PyGame](http://www.pygame.org/news), and